EnterpriseDB/barman/doc/barman.1.d/50-backup.md

     :   the time, in seconds, spent waiting for the required WAL files to be archived before timing out

+    --keepalive-interval
+    :   an interval, in seconds, at which a hearbeat query will be sent to the server to keep the libpq connection alive during an Rsync backup.
+Default is 60.
+A value of 0 disables it.

     --manifest
     :   forces the creation of a backup manifest file at the end of a backup.
         Overrides value of the parameter `autogenerate_manifest`,